kreely/mquickjs/README.md

 - `prototype`, `length` and `name` are getter/setter in function objects.

-- C functions cannot have own properties (but C constructors behave as expected).
+- C functions cannot have their own properties (but C constructors behave as expected).

-- The global object is supported but its use is discouraged.
+- The global object is supported, but its use is discouraged.
 It cannot contain getter/setters and properties directly created in it are not visible as global variables in the executing script.